Current Job Opportunity

 Systems Project Consultant

-Office of the State Courts Administrator, ISS, Tallahassee, Florida
+Office of the State Courts Administrator, OIT, Tallahassee, Florida

 *The successful candidate will be hired at the minimum salary.